Chapter 15: Communication of Chemical Hazards

 Since SDSs may not always provide adequate chemical hazard information and do not cover non-chemical hazards, additional sources of hazard information must be available to laboratory workers.
-The UNR libraries have multiple resources available that discuss laboratory hazards.
-The following are widely used laboratory safety references that are available at UNR libraries:
+The University's libraries have multiple resources available that discuss laboratory hazards.
+The following are widely used laboratory safety references that are available at the University's libraries:

 - Prudent Practices in the Laboratory (can download in PDF for free), National Research Council (2011)

 - CRC Handbook of Laboratory Safety, fifth edition, A. Keith Furr (Ed.)
 (2000)

 - Laboratory for Chemistry Students, second edition, Robert H. Hill, Jr. and David C. Finster (2016), with the first edition (2010) accessible online.